nerdyrasa/frontend-nanodegree-resume/checklist.md

 8. Check your work against the [Project Rubric](https://review.udacity.com/?_ga=1.189245867.12280332.1465333852#!/projects/2962818615/rubric).
 9. When you are satisfied with your project, submit it according to the Submission Instructions below.

-### Inspiration
+### Resources
-I took a look at what some other students did for this project just for inspiration.
-I am impressed by the high quality!
+I took a look at what some other students did for this project to get some ideas.
+I did not look at the code itself--just the finished products.
 [Example project #1](http://irenemarin.github.io/FEND-project-2-resume/)
 [Example project #2](http://cherylcourt.github.io/resume/)